 This information will be located on the Web Advisor link on the Navarro College Website on the class schedule tab.

-Navarro College shall, as soon as practicable after the college has compiled the schedule and list but not later than the 30th day before the first day that classes are conducted publish the textbook list with the course schedule on the Web Advisor link on the Navarro College Website and on the course syllabi also located on the Web Advisor link on the Navarro College Website.
+Navarro College shall, as soon as practical after the college has compiled the schedule and list but not later than the 30th day before the first day that classes are conducted publish the textbook list with the course schedule on the Web Advisor link on the Navarro College Website and on the course syllabi also located on the Web Advisor link on the Navarro College Website.

 TEXTBOOK SELECTION PROCESS